Yeh Hai Mohabbatein’s Anita Hassanandani Doesn’t Care About Criticism If The Show Gets Good Ratings!

 The actress is excited and thrilled to be part of Naagin 3.
 When asked whether the comparisons with Mouni Roy and Adaa Khan (who were part of two seasons of Naagin) have put pressure on her, she told Pinkvilla, "Not really because I always start off with a fresh mind.
 I've not gone through the way they have acted."

-Anita Is Planning To Start From The Scratch For Naagin 3
+Anita Is Planning To Start From Scratch For Naagin 3

 She further added, "I'm going to try and do my part and give my 100 percent from my end.
 Mouni and Adaa did a fantastic job.
 It makes you nervous when you are stepping into a show like Naagin but definitely, I am going with a fresh mind.
 I'm planning to start from the scratch and not really see too much."